GustavoKehr/senai-versoes-colaboracoes/README.md

 🐱‍👤 I love games, sports, animals and my girlfriend

-🐱‍💻 If you want talk to me: Discord Kehr#8191
+🐱‍💻 If you want talk to me, here my Discord: Kehr#8191